 The Company has signed management contracts to operate hotels that do not belong to it but that give it varying degrees of control over the properties' operation.
 In addition, the Company has executed contracts for the use of its brands from which it receives royalty income.
 In some cases, the Company also signs lease agreements for the properties that it operates.
 As consideration for the Company's technical and operational assistance and the use of industrial property rights and copyrights in Mexico, the managed hotels pay royalties to Posadas.
 These royalties are calculated as a percentage of each hotel's total sales or are from other services marketed under Company brands.
-Likewise, the Company is the holder of diverse industrial and intellectual property rights which it has created and developed throughout the years, such as: Live Aqua, Fiesta Americana Grand, Fiesta Americana, The Explorean, Fiesta Inn, One Hotels, Fiesta Americana Vacation Club, Fiesta Rewards, Ampersand, Conectum, and Konexo, amongst others.
+Likewise, the Company is the holder of diverse industrial and intellectual property rights which it has created and developed throughout the years, such as: Live Aqua, LAT20, Grand Fiesta Americana, Fiesta Americana, The Explorean, Fiesta Inn, Fiesta Inn LOFT, Gamma, One Hotels, Fiesta Americana Vacation Club, Fiesta Rewards, Ampersand, Conectum, and Konexo, amongst others.
 These brands are protected in different jurisdictions, subject to the terms and conditions each jurisdiction stipulates.
-On March 12, 2014, Posadas launched a new hotel brand "Gamma", backed by Fiesta inn and Fiesta Americana, to initially operate hotels with less than 100 rooms that are currently operated as independent hotels.
+On March 12, 2014, Posadas launched a new hotel brand "Gamma" with which we intend to operate hotels with less than 100 rooms that are currently operated as independent hotels.
 The first modality intends to offer to independent hotel owners advanced information systems that will better manage hotel reservations, stays and invoicing by means of franchise contracts.
-To this date, there are 3 hotels operating under such modality.
+To this date, there are 6 hotels operating under such modality.

-To December 31, 2014, the average life of the Company's hotel management contracts (except its owned and leased hotels) was 10.0 years.
-Per brand, it was: 3.2 years for Fiesta Americana (including "Live Aqua" and "Grand"), 10.8 years for Fiesta Inn, 15.5 for Gamma and 12.3 for One Hotels.
+To December 31, 2015, the average life of the Company's hotel management contracts (except its owned and leased hotels) was 10.3 years.
+Per brand, it was: 5.0 years for Fiesta Americana (including "Live Aqua" and "Grand"), 10.8 years for Fiesta Inn, 17.5 years for Gamma and 11.7 for One Hotels.
 Generally, once the contract terminates, the owner may choose to renew the management contract, normally for periods shorter than the initial period.
 See chapter "Risk Factors" for more information related to contract renewal.
-The Company basically provides hotel services under 8 brands:
+The Company basically provides hotel services under 9 brands: